-The Division of Educational and Child Psychology (DECP)
+The British Psychological Society (BPS) and Division of Educational and Child Psychology (DECP)

 The DECP, part of the British Psychological Society (BPS), aims to promote the professional interests of educational and child psychologists and to develop psychology both as a profession and as a body of knowledge and skills.

 - Publishes The BPS Code of Ethics and Conduct and BPS Practice Guidelines

 - Publishes The Psychologist

 - Runs a whole range of events throughout the year

 The SDEP represents the distinct context of Scotland with its own issues and practice and serves to communicate between practising psychologists in Scotland and The BPS.